 3.7462% (14 December 2023)

 That’s because the SORA is known to be less volatile as it is anchored to actual market transitions.
-Hence, it is unlikely that there will be dramatic and/or sudden dips.
+Hence, it is unlikely that there will be dramatic or sudden dips.

-If we see changes with the US Fed cutting rates, these adjustments will come gradually.
-Apple Tan, Team Lead – Mortgages, PropertyGuru Finance, explains, "The SORA could start to drop in days, or even weeks, with the Fed cutting rates.
-But the full effect may require several weeks to months to materialise, depending on liquidity conditions and market adjustments."
+If we see changes in the US Fed rates, any adjustments in the SORA will be reflected gradually.
+With the Fed cutting rates, the SORA could start to drop in days, or even weeks.
+But the full effect may require several weeks to months to materialise, depending on liquidity conditions and market adjustments.

 Impact on Homebuyers and Homeowners

-The US Fed interest rates are expected to fall even lower next year.
-Analysts predict the benchmark rate will hit 4.1% by the end of 2025, and mortgage interest rates in Singapore are projected to move downwards too.
+The US Fed interest rates are expected to be cut further next year, and mortgage interest rates in Singapore are projected to move downwards, too.
+What does this mean for your mortgage, and how should you navigate the cooling interest rate environment?

 Monthly Mortgage Repayment